 "Opening a physical store has always been the dream," Mowery explained.
 "And this year, I finally decided to go for it."

-Mowery has been renovating the space at 44 W. Bridge Street in Berea since he got the keys in August, with a grand opening slated for September 20.
+After Mowery got the keys to the space at 44 W. Bridge Street in Berea in August, he got to work renovating the ahead of the grand opening on September 20.

 "When I found this place on W. Bridge, it needed a lot of work, but something about it just felt right," Mowery said.
 "I've been pouring everything into transforming it.
 It's been a total DIY build out, and I've been documenting the whole journey online: the good, the messy and everything in between."